-New Rule Set X
+🌵 New Rule Set

 R ule Set Name: New Rule Set

 Description: Enter a description

+- Hungarian Name e Sets

-Hungarian Nam U se Set: Def
+U se set: Default

-,
+☐ W arn if unknown objects are found

+Warn if the first letter after the prefix is n ot capitalized

-ОК C ancel H elp
+OK C ancel H elp

-- Figure 3-22.
-New Rule Set Dialog Box - 2 Enter a rule set name in the Rule Set Name field (up to thirty characters). - 3 Enter a brief description for the new rule set in the Description field (optional). - 4 Select a Hungarian name set from the Use Set list in the Hungarian Name Sets section of the dialog box. - Note: Name sets in the Rule Manager only support the Hungarian naming analyzer, patterned after the Hungarian naming convention.
-They do not support the Naming Guidelines naming analyzer, patterned after the Visual Studio .NET naming guidelines. - 5 Choose how you prefer Hungarian naming violations to appear on the Naming tab: - If you select Warn if unknown objects are found, code review will specify a naming violation as Unknown if it cannot make a suggestion. - If you select Warn if the first letter after the prefix is not capitalized, code review will make a suggestion. - 6 Click OK.

-The Rule Manager validates the new rule set.

-- 7 Populate the rule set with rules by: - ♦ Creating new rules (see "Creating Rules" on page 103).

-◊ Opening an existing rule set in order to select, copy, and paste rules into the new rule set.
+Figure 3-22.
+New Rule Set Dialog Box

+- 2 Enter a rule set name in the Rule Set Name field (up to thirty characters). - 3 Enter a brief description for the new rule set in the Description field (optional). - 4 Select a Hungarian name set from the Use Set list in the Hungarian Name Sets section of the dialog box.

+- Note: Name sets in the Rule Manager only support the Hungarian naming analyzer, patterned after the Hungarian naming convention.
+They do not support the Naming Guidelines naming analyzer, patterned after the Visual Studio .NET naming guidelines. - 5 Choose how you prefer Hungarian naming violations to appear on the Naming tab: - ◊ If you select Warn if unknown objects are found, code review will specify a naming violation as Unknown if it cannot make a suggestion. - If you select Warn if the first letter after the prefix is not capitalized, code review will make a suggestion. - 6 Click OK.
+The Rule Manager validates the new rule set. - 7 Populate the rule set with rules by: - ♦ Creating new rules (see "Creating Rules" on page 106). - Opening an existing rule set in order to select, copy, and paste rules into the new rule set.